tfhe/tfhe/README.md

 It also implements a dedicated Fast Fourier Transformation for the anticyclic ring R[X]/(X^N+1), and uses AVX assembly vectorization instructions.
-The default parameter set achieves a 130-bit cryptographic security, based on ideal lattice assumptions.
+The default parameter set achieves at least 110-bit of cryptographic security, based on ideal lattice assumptions.

 From the user point of view, the library can evaluate a net-list of binary gates homomorphically at a rate of about 50 gates per second per core, without decrypting its input.
 It suffices to provide the sequence of gates, as well as ciphertexts of the input bits.
 And the library computes ciphertexts of the output bits.